What is personal finance management?

 4. Create a budget

 Anyone who thinks wellness simply means chilling out and lazing around is doomed – no pain, no gain!
+It’s essential if you want to manage your finances.
 It’s time to get down to the nitty-gritty, so roll up your sleeves and take a deep breath, as you might need to jot a few things down.
 First, have a look at all of your sources of income (and yes, that includes your pocket money from granny).
 Next, look at what you spend your money on (and how much) – from standard things such as utility bills and food, to nice-to-haves like clothes, Starbucks, streaming services, fitness apps and so on.

 While all your essential outgoings are obviously not up for discussion, take a moment to think about which of the «treats» you could go without to save money.
 Calculate the difference between your income and expenses.
 If the number that comes out is positive, you can put some money aside (with Yuh, you can invest in saving projects, for example, and save in a targeted way).
 If it’s negative, you need to think hard about where you can cut back.